nuxeo/doc.nuxeo.com-content/src/nxdoc/how-to-configure-a-new-search-tab.md

 ---
-title: How to Configure a New Search Tab
+title: 'HOWTO: Configure a New Search Tab'
 review:
     comment: ''
     date: '2015-12-01'